Hart railway station: Decline and closure

-The station site in May 2009 viewed from the western end on what was once the trackbed of the original Hartlepool Dock & Railway line.
+The station site in May 2009 viewed from the western end on what was once the trackbed of the original Hartlepool Dock and Railway line.
 The modern footbridge can be seen close to the site of the earlier station footbridge.

 The LNER in the North East came under the control of the North Eastern Region of British Railways following its nationalisation in 1948.
 By this time, passenger and goods traffic across the country was in decline and this was the case for Hart station and the routes from West Hartlepool to Sunderland and Ferryhill through it.
 Consequentially, Hart lost its weekday service from August 1950 and stopping passenger services were withdrawn completely from the inland lines on 9 June 1952.
 Nonetheless, Hart continued to be served by Coast Line passenger services until the station was closed to passengers on 31 August 1953 and was retained as a goods station until September 1963 when it closed completely.
 By 1967, the station platforms had been demolished.

 Many of the stations on the inland Sunderland and Ferryhill lines remained open to goods traffic until 1966 and the former line was still used by Sunday diversions until the late 1960s when the section through Haswell was dismantled.
 Even after the line was severed, a single line was maintained along the ex-HD&R line as far as Pesspool Junction (a short distance to the north of Shotton Bridge station) to provide a southerly outlet for coal from South Hetton and Hawthorn Collieries until around the time of the 1984 miner's strike.
 The Coast Line remains open and, as of 2021, a modern footbridge still crosses it at the site of Hart station.

 Once the remaining tracks were lifted on the Haswell line, work commenced on converting the disused section into the Hart to Haswell Walkway which reaches its southern terminus at the station site and which was later extended to Ryhope after the closure of the remaining northern section of the line between Hawthorn Colliery and Junction in 1991.